-Hip replacement surgery is recommended for individuals suffering from one or more of the following:
+Hip replacement surgery is recommended if one or more of the following options are available:

 ● Rheumatoid arthritis